Goat Rack on the Grill

 Instructions

-• Slice in between goat rack bones half way down
+• Slice in between lamb rack bones half way down

 • Use butcher string to pull off excess meat, this is called Frenching (watch video at end of recipe)

-• Truss goat rack (watch video at end of recipe)
+• Truss lamb rack (watch video at end of recipe)

 • Season rack with paprika, Kosher salt and pepper (light coating)